lyon-esport/VR_HEADSET_MANAGER/README.md

 ### Known issues
 - When stream auto restart is enabled, the headset stream starts 2 times (duplicate scrcpy process)
+- known_headsets.csv : Do not update correctly the serial number

 ### Improvements
 - On startup add following checks :